GabrielFraga962/GabrielFraga962/README.md

 - 💻 I'm a technology enthusiast
 - 🎮 I like video game
 - 🎻 Classical Music is my passion! just like jazz
-- Studying Power BI for Data Science 📊
+- 📊 Studying Power BI for Data Science, Business Intelligence, IA and Machine Learning
 - Here is some of my work.
 Feel free to explore it

 <p align="center">